You are here

 National Center for Complementary and Alternative Medicine (NCCAM)

 Jan.
-2010 to Dec.
-2014
+2010 to Jan.
+2015

 This phase I placebo-controlled safety study is intended to explore novel mechanisms of introducing glutathione, the brain’s primary antioxidant, to the central nervous system in patients with Parkinson’s disease.
-The goal of the funding program is to train a select group of complementary medicine (CAM) clinicians to conduct quality, independent research.
+The goal of the funding program is to train a select group of complementary and alternative medicine (CAM) clinicians to conduct quality, independent research.

 Role: Principal investigator